cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 We will create a separate standalone process that reads and internally queues the state as it is written out to these files and serves the data over a gRPC API.
-This API will allow filtering of requested data, e.g. by block number, block/tx hash, ABCI message type, whether a DeliverTx message failed or succeeded, etc.
+This API will allow filtering of requested data, e.g. by block number, block/tx hash, ABCI message type, whether a DeliverTx message failed or succeeded, etc. In addition to unary RPC endpoints this service will expose `stream` RPC endpoints for realtime subscriptions.

 #### File pruning